crocandr/docker-openvpn/README.md

 You can enable this in the sysctl config file of your system, but the docker turns on this ip forward by default.

 The most important step:
-You **have to** enable NAT rule on the docker's host for VPN's network.
+You **have to** enable NAT rule on the docker's host for VPN's network if you don't use the NAT_RULE_AUTO option for this!
 The VPN network is `10.8.0.0/24` by default.

+example:
 ```
 iptables -t nat -A POSTROUTING -s 10.8.0.0/24 -j MASQUERADE
 ```